briannemcgrath/WSAA-coursework/project/README.md

 ## Vision & Roadmap:
 - **Personalised Profiles** Future support for user authentication will enable multiple gamers on one instance to maintain private libraries.
 - **Community Features** Plans for game reviews, comments, and social sharing so players can recommend titles to friends.
-- **Data Integration** Potential integration with external APIs (e.g., IGDB, RAWG) to automatically fetch cover art, release dates, and genre tags.
+- **API Integration** Potential integration with external APIs (e.g., IGDB, RAWG) to automatically fetch cover art, release dates, and genre tags.
 - **Deeper Analytics** Progress trackers to monitor play time, and wish-list growth over time.
-- **Database Integration:** Migrate from SQLite to a managed PostgreSQL (or MySQL) add-on to avoid issues with database "resetting" when redeployed on Render.
+- **Database Integration:** Migrate to a managed PostgreSQL (or MySQL) add-on to avoid issues with database "resetting" when redeployed on Render.
 Or alternatively use the paid service on Render to allow changes to be saved on redeploy.

 Cosy Console aims to be more than just a database: it's a cosy corner of the internet where gamers can unwind, organise, and celebrate their passion for games - all in one place.

-# Key Features:
+## Key Features:
 1. **RESTful API**
 - `GET /games` & `GET /games/<id>` - retrieve game list or details.
 - `POST /games`, `PUT /game/<id>`, `DELETE /games/<id>` - manage game entries via JSON or form.